+'''

-logtalk_compile/1, logtalk_compile/2, logtalk_load/1, logtalk_make/0, logtalk_make/1, logtalk library path/2 logtalk_make/0 logtalk_make
+logtalk_compile/1, logtalk_compile/2, logtalk_load/1, logtalk_make/0, logtalk_make/1,

+logtalk_library_path/2

+'''

+logtalk_make/0

+logtalk_make

-Reloads all Logtalk source files that have been modified since the time they are last loaded.
+Reloads all Logtalk source files that have been modified since the time they were last loaded.
 Only source files loaded using the logtalk_load/1 and logtalk_load/2 predicates are reloaded.
-Non-modified files will also be reloaded when there is a change to the compilation mode (i.e. when the files were loaded without explicit debug or optimize flags and the default values of these flags changed after loading; no check is made, however, for other implicit compiler flags that may have changed since loading).
-When an included file is modified, this predicate reloads its main file (i.e. the file that contains the include/1 directive).
+Non-modified files will also be reloaded when a previous attempt to load them failed or when there is a change to the compilation mode (i.e., when the files were loaded without explicit debug or optimize flags and the default values of these flags changed after loading; no check is made, however, for other implicit compiler flags that may have changed since loading).
+When an included file is modified, this predicate reloads its main file (i.e., the file that contains the include/1 directive).

-Depending on the backend Prolog compiler, the shortcut {} may be used in alternative.
+Depending on the backend Prolog compiler, the shortcut {} may be used as an alternative.
 Check the adapter files for the availability of the shortcut as it is not part of the language.

-Warning: Only use the {} shortcut at the top-level interpreter and never in source files.
+Only use the {} shortcut at the top-level interpreter and never in source files.